vighneshiyer/publications/papers/thesis/thesis.typ

 It wasn't until I took Berkeley's introduction to digital circuits and logic course (EECS 151) that I found something I was genuinely interested in.
 At the same time, I also found the analog and RF circuits courses interesting, so I decided to pursue research in computer architecture and further down the stack.

+// teaching eecs151
+== Undergrad Teaching

+While I was an undergrad, I was a TA for Berkeley's digital circuits course (EECS151) a few times.
+This was one of the best experiences I had during my time at Berkeley.

+Certainly, teaching a subject is the best way to learn it.
+The first time I was a TA, I made many mistakes when explaining concepts to students or helping them on homework.
+Teaching made me realize just how little I understood the material after having just taken the same class the prior semester.
+Only after teaching for a while, do you have enough understanding to write new materials for the course.

+There is something very valuable about teaching the same material over and over again: you realize quickly that a 'curriculum' is never actually done.
+Students pick up on the smallest mistakes in the textbook, labs, homeworks, and projects.
+They get annoyed quickly when some script fails to run or if the lab fails to hold their interest.
+The lesson I learned: contemporary computer architecture and digital design education is still far away from how good it could be.

 // chip bringup
 == Undergrad Research